-With the cancellation of this year's Great Gulfcoast Arts Festival due to COVID-19, the Festival Committee invited local artist Kreg Yingst to create a poster for 2020 in his original woodcut print design.
+With the cancellation of the 2020 Great Gulfcoast Arts Festival due to COVID-19, the Festival Committee invited local artist Kreg Yingst to create a poster for 2020 in his original woodcut print design.
 We hope his work will capture some of the feelings of 2020 and become a positive memento for this unique year.
 Festival posters have become a local collector’s item and are available online this year only.

 This limited-edition of 250 posters are each signed and numbered by the artist.

 Covid-19 was the major crimp in bringing just about every art festival to a close, including the GGAF.
 This is symbolized in the print by using a combination of an entangling vine and a smaller version of a Blue Globe Thistle, alluding to the similar image that we’ve seen of the coronavirus.